littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2884243461]Chivalric Peacekeepers[/url] - Changes the requirements of Chivalry, allowing it to be selected by any empire that is not Fanatic Pacifist. (maintained by [url=https://steamcommunity.com/id/lunaassassin98/]Luna Assassin[/url]).
 [/list]

+[i][b]Known Issues[/b][/i]

+Federation start origins may rarely spawn partners with no government ("Despicable Neutrals").
+The reason is known but the fix is obscure.
+If this happens to you, at this time the best thing to do is start a new game.
+It only happens occasionally.

 [i][b]Problems?[/b][/i]

 Report any bugs, issues, or other unexpected/undesired behavior [url=https://airtable.com/shr57DnP3u6lzJ4D9]using this form[/url].